 As a Project Manager, it can feel like you need eyes in the back of your head and an extra set (or two) of hands just to get everything aligned.
 With scattered deadlines, countless deliverables, project dependencies, and more getting everything organized can be the key to a more simple and efficient workflow.

-These 4 templates come together to form a complete workflow, from start to finish, that will help you get any project off the ground.
+These 4 project management templates come together to form a complete workflow, from start to finish, that will help you get any project off the ground.
 Let’s start from the beginning:

 Project approval process